Emad-H/Physical-Verification-using-SKY130/README.md

 ![4b](Day3/3-37.png)

-By adding a psubstratepcontact, some local interconnect, and ajust the areas of the layers, we get a DRC correct layout.
+By adding a psubstratepcontact, some local interconnect, and adjust the areas of the layers, we get a DRC correct layout.

 ![4b fix](Day3/3-38.png)